apache/nuttx-apps/README.txt

    3) If you like the random collection of stuff in the apps/ directory but just want to expand the existing components with your own, external sub-directory then there is an easy way to that too:
-      You just create a sympolic link in the apps/ directory that redirects to your application sub-directory.
+      You just create a symbolic link in the apps/ directory that redirects to your application sub-directory.

-      In order to be incorporated into the build, the directory that you link under the apps/ directory should contain (1) a Makefile that supports the clean and distclean targets (see other Makefiles for examples), and (2) a tiny Make.defs file that simply adds the custon build directories to the variable CONFIGURED_APPS like:
+      In order to be incorporated into the build, the directory that you link under the apps/ directory should contain (1) a Makefile that supports the clean and distclean targets (see other Makefiles for examples), and (2) a tiny Make.defs file that simply adds the custom build directories to the variable CONFIGURED_APPS like:

         CONFIGURED_APPS += my_directory1 my_directory2